GoogleCloudPlatform/k8s-node-tools/README.md

 ### How to Taint Nodes in GKE

 In Google Kubernetes Engine (GKE), you can taint nodes in node pools using `kubectl` or the `gcloud` command-line tool.
-Note: it's recommended to taint through gcloud as kubectl isn't permaent.
+Note: it's recommended to taint through gcloud as kubectl isn't permanent.

 **Using `kubectl`:**